 Foods, Drinks, Spices, and Condiments

 Here are some foods and drinks that people might not know they expire.

-- Even vinegar expires.
+- Vinegar: Yes, even vinegar expires.
 However, all types of vinegar do not have the same expiration date.
 Braggs apple cider vinegar has a much shorter shelf life than white vinegar.
 Braggs vinegar can last up to five years, and white vinegar can last longer.

-- Both baking soda and baking powder expire like other household products.
+- Baking soda and baking powder: These both expire, just like other household products.
 Check the box to see how long you can use it before replacing it with a fresh one.

 - Bleach and other disinfectants have only a three-month lifespan.
 Anything older will not be effective to do the job you first bought it for.

 - Hydrogen peroxide can last a few months without losing its fizz.
 When it does, toss it because it will no longer be effective.